Edveika/Py-Alarm/README.md

 6. Graphical user interface(GUI)
 7. Multithreading - one thread for the GUI, other for the alarm manager

+# ToDo

+1. Check if the window is already open before opening it.
+Now if the user opens 2 alarm settings windows, deletes one and tries to modify it using the second window, it will lead to undefined behavior.

 # Dependencies

 1. ```Tkinter```